ChiehYuu/python_practice/README.md

 # python_practice
-prepare for data in python
+/*prepare for data in python*/ testing